Anglo-American University: University library

 AAU has a university library with a collection of 19,000 books, predominantly in English.
 AAU students, staff and faculty also have access to the collections held by the Institute of International Relations Prague, the Institute for Contemporary History, Academy of Sciences, and other libraries in Prague.
 The library also hosts music and spoken word performances, readings, and discussion groups.

 Exhibition gallery

 AAU has an exhibition gallery name |art| SPACE, which displays photography, paintings, installations, and sculptures by faculty and students. |art| SPACE operates under the School of Humanities and Social Sciences and is also used to showcase coursework in digital photography, visual arts and other creative courses.

-Scholarships

-AAU runs a system of merit-based scholarships, allowing exceptional students to study at the university for free, based on academic achievement as measured by a student's Grade Point Average (GPA).

-Student life

-AAU's Student Council is an independent body that represents students' interests in university plans, policies, and procedures; secures student representation in university governance; elects one representative for the Academic Council; and organizes various student activities.
-The Student Council consists of 10 members, plus two exchange students and one external adviser each semester and/or academic year.
-Council members are elected by the students at the beginning of each semester.

-Student clubs running at AAU include basketball club, chess club, cooking club, dance club, film club, football club, photography club, program board, a volunteering club called "Helpful Hands", and yoga club.

-AAU's student body includes full-time, exchange and study abroad students of many different nationalities.